isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 The following issues were resolved for TVSDK in this release:

-* (ZD# 24180) Add a custom header to white-list
+* (ZD# 24180) Add a custom header to allow list.

-A new custom header has been added to the TVSDK white-list.
+A new custom header has been added to the TVSDK allow list.

 * (ZD# 25016) Failover stream is selected randomly when ABR control parameters are set